featureflow/featureflow-angular/README.md

 Get your Featureflow account at [featureflow.io](http://www.featureflow.io)

 ## Get Started
+Import the featureflow angular library into your angular application:
+``

+``

 ## Developing
-Thi project consists of 2 modules:
+This project consists of 2 modules:
 * /projects/featureflow-angular - the angular service library
 * /projects/featureflow-angular-example - the example implementation